rasilab/MDTraj/README.md

-# MDTraj
-Docker build for MDTraj
+# Docker build for MDTraj

+See [Dockerfile](./Dockerfile) for the build details.

+The commit tag and the package tag are set to be the same as the software version.